Exterior del Castillo de Osaka

 4. Strolling through the Shinsekai district and the Tsutenkaku Tower

 The Tsutenkaku Tower rises above the Shinsekai district of Osaka.
-It is 103 meters high and is one of the most famous monuments of the city.
+It is 103 meters high and is one of the city’s most famous landmarks.
 It has become a symbol of Japan’s progress after World War II.

 Shinsekai district and the Tsutenkaku Tower